bbauska/Coursera-Bootstrap/readme.md

 There are many icon font packs that are available in the market.

-One of the most popular ones is Font Awesome, which I\'m going to talk about next.
+One of the most popular ones is Font Awesome, which I&apos;m going to talk about next.

 Font Awesome, as I say, is a very popular icon font.